Detroit becomes 'Jeep City' with first new auto plant in 30 years

 The new Jeep plant underscores the split personality of the United States vehicle market, where most of the vehicles coming down the Mack assembly line will be sold.

-Tesla Inc (TSLA.O) is the industry's most valuable automaker thanks to its lead in electric vehicle technology.
+Tesla Inc is the industry’s most valuable automaker thanks to its lead in electric vehicle technology.

 But for Detroit’s automakers, demand for pickup trucks and decked-out gasoline-fueled SUVs still pays the bills.